ceejbot/jthooks/README.md

 ## Usage

 First, create a Github oauth token that has permission to read & write webhooks.
-Full admin permission is not require.
+Full admin permission is not required.
 Keep a record of the token somewhere secure.

 ```shell
 jthooks -r foo/bar - https://example.com/hook -s sooper-sekrit -a github-auth-token